Back to Blog

 What Happens If You Fail the Australian Citizenship Test?

-If you've failed the Australian citizenship test — or you're worried about failing — take a breath.
-You are not alone, and it is absolutely not the end of your citizenship journey.
-Around one in three test‑takers do not pass on their first attempt, and every single one of them is allowed to try again.
+If you've failed the Australian citizenship test, or you're worried you might, take a breath.
+You are not alone, and it is nowhere near the end of the road.
+On any single sitting, roughly one in three test-takers don't pass.
+Almost everyone gets there in the end, and every applicant is allowed to try again.

 Failing Is More Common Than You Think